Antori91/Home_Automation/README.md

   - https://easydomoticz.com/forum/viewtopic.php?f=21&t=4798

-## How I've built the corresponding environment:
+## How to built the corresponding environment:
   - Setup three servers.
 Synology: main Domoticz server, Raspberry#1: backup Domoticz server and Raspberry#2: dedicated alarm server.
 Mandatory software:
      - MQTT for the two Domoticz servers,
      - Node.js for all three (version greater than 6) with packages mqtt (all), ssh2 (Raspberry#1), epoll and rpi-gpio (Raspberry#2)